 Styrofoam is an unlikely art material.
 In the artist's youth, it was a mainstay of fast food packaging.
 Today, he discovers it washed up on the beach - its once rigid, angular surfaces now disintegrated and weathered to reveal beaded, almost pixel-like surfaces.
 These experiences inform Phelan's use of the material.
-In Crystal Grid Orientation Prism (2013) (pg.
-27) and Cosmic Voronoi Vision System (2013) (pq.
+In Crystal Grid Orientation Prism (2013) (pq.
+27) and Cosmic Voronoi Vision System (2013) (pg.
 26), he seems to emulate the production process of milled molds that give form to commercial goods.
 However, these artworks are often laboriously carved by a hot wire loop, mimicking mass-production by hand.
 Like a showroom product model, Exo Spectral Vector Grating (2013) is dramatically lit on a matching Styrofoam pedestal.
 Together, Phelan's works play into our desires for custom-designed objects, which are on the verge of being readily fulfilled by the growing availability of 3D printing.

 Like a time-traveling alchemist, Phelan amalgamates disparate visual and cultural references ranging from Op Art to 1960s psychedelia and 1990s computer graphics.
 In Alias Protocol Haptic Array (2013) (pg.
 24), he hand-sculpted a Styrofoam block into sprawling pipes reminiscent of the 1990s Windows NT screen saver.
 Phelan mines the legacy of Op Art and is fascinated with visual perception, including moiré patterns.
 Using a vinyl cutter machine that was modified to hold a pen, he created drawings, such as VA A Blank Title G (2013) (pg.
 36), of overlapping and undulating lines in psychedelic colors.
 While Op artists such as Richard Anuszkiewicz, Bridget Riley, and Victor Vasarely produced optical effects such as afterimages and the illusion of depth and movement through contrasting colors and warping lines, Phelan is more concerned with giving visual form to hallucinations and light flicker.
-Furthermore, reflects critical thinking and an innovative exploration of he investigates the ways Styrofoam surfaces reflect light digital fabrication.
-The University Galleries are honored to and absorb color from their surroundings.
-Sculptures such encourage and facilitate the production and display of art as Earth Pipe Linkspace Conditioner (2013) (pg.
-19) are opportunities that are pivotal in advancing the careers of illuminated with pulsing, computer programmed LED lights. talented artists such as Phelan.
-We are grateful to the Elizabeth Firestone Graham The light varies over time, with each LED representing a pixel from a moving image (in the vein of LED artists Jim Foundation whose generous support has made this Campbell, Erwin Redl, and Leo Villareal).
-Phelan creates publication possible.
-Guest writer Brian Droitcour a theatrical spectacle, perhaps the influence of his other thoughtfully considered the monumental quality of gigs as a 3D animator in commercial advertising and stage Phelan's sculpture.
-Professor Rees and Phelan engaged lighting engineer for the band Yeasayer. in an artist-to-artist dialogue that illuminates Phelan's Phelan infuses his work with humor, which is most complex process and idiosyncratic influences.
-Professor apparent in the sculptures' titles.
-Their names conjure Regina Pappalardo provided thorough editing assistance. pseudo-science and the varying sub-cultures who embrace Graphic designer Professor Thomas Uhlein designed the it-hippies yearning for healing crystals, conspiracy elegant publication.
-I am thankful to former Department theorists seeking zero-point energy, and sci-fi filmmakers of Art Chair Alejandro Anreus, current Department of Art envisioning far-fetched technology.
-He has a penchant Chair Lauren Razzore, College of Arts and Communication for mathematical terms like: "icosagon," "voronoi," Dean Moore, Associate Dean Imafidon Olaye, and Associate and "vector."
-The wall sculpture Reptoid Hypercolumn Provost Stephen Hahn for their encouragement of this Planform (2013) (pq.
-31) bears the name of a purported race endeavor.
-I would like to give special thanks to Program of reptilian humanoids while the adjoining words convey Assistant Emily Johnsen for her dedication, hard work, and insightful feedback.
-Most importantly, this Artist in sculptural and spatial associations.
-The sculpture itself is rectangular with an organic textured surface - a seemingly Residency Program would not have been realized without straightforward investigation of form and material.
-In the the enthusiasm and vision of Professor Michael Rees.
-On playful juxtaposition of peculiar titles and abstraction, behalf of the University Galleries, I sincerely appreciate Phelan encourages us to share in his semi-hallucinogenic all those who have made this exhibition and catalogue vision. possible.
+Furthermore, he investigates the ways Styrofoam surfaces reflect light and absorb color from their surroundings.
+Sculptures such as Earth Pipe Linkspace Conditioner (2013) (pg.
+19) are illuminated with pulsing, computer programmed LED lights.
+The light varies over time, with each LED representing a pixel from a moving image (in the vein of LED artists Jim Campbell, Erwin Redl, and Leo Villareal).
+Phelan creates a theatrical spectacle, perhaps the influence of his other gigs as a 3D animator in commercial advertising and stage lighting engineer for the band Yeasayer.

+Phelan infuses his work with humor, which is most apparent in the sculptures' titles.
+Their names conjure pseudo-science and the varying sub-cultures who embrace it-hippies yearning for healing crystals, conspiracy theorists seeking zero-point energy, and sci-fi filmmakers envisioning far-fetched technology.
+He has a penchant for mathematical terms like: "icosagon," "voronoi," and "vector."
+The wall sculpture Reptoid Hypercolumn Planform (2013) (pq.
+31) bears the name of a purported race of reptilian humanoids while the adjoining words convey sculptural and spatial associations.
+The sculpture itself is rectangular with an organic textured surface - a seemingly straightforward investigation of form and material.
+In the playful juxtaposition of peculiar titles and abstraction, Phelan encourages us to share in his semi-hallucinogenic vision.

 The Artist in Residency Program requires a willingness to take risks and work outside one's comfort zone.
 Phelan energetically embraced this opportunity and engaged in trial and error experimentation.
-His resulting work
+His resulting work reflects critical thinking and an innovative exploration of digital fabrication.
+The University Galleries are honored to encourage and facilitate the production and display of art opportunities that are pivotal in advancing the careers of talented artists such as Phelan.